RakshitKumar04/Calculator/README.md

 # Maths Calculator
-My project is on a calculator that does some basic calcolations.
+My project is on a calculator that does some basic calculations.

-Its *calculations